---- OUR WORK ----

 cutting-board.jpg

-The Gretchen Swanson Center’s work on shared measurement began in 2014 with a needs assessment and consensus-building workshop with stakeholders.
+The Center for Nutrition & Health Impact’s (formerly the Gretchen Swanson Center for Nutrition) work on shared measurement began in 2014 with a needs assessment and consensus-building workshop with stakeholders.

 Following stakeholder interviews, an advisory committee was formed and a follow-up survey was conducted with a broader group.
 Then, the advisory committee met to determine project direction and topics to be addressed, as they relate to the six goals of the Good Food Charter.